gleam-lang/website/cheatsheets/gleam-for-python-users.md

 #### Python

-Python is dynamically typed language.
+Python is a dynamically typed language.
 Types are only checked at runtime and a variable can have different types in its lifetime.

 Type hints (Python 3+) are optional annotations that document the code with type information.
 These annotations are accessible at runtime via the `__annotations__` module-level variable.

-These hints will mainly be used to inform static analysis tools as IDEs, linters...
+These hints will mainly be used to inform static analysis tools like IDEs, linters...

 ```py
 from typing import List, int